 Glasgow boasts both the Pavilion Theatre and the Theatre Royal alongside one of the city’s most historic theatres, the King’s.
-Scottish Ballet and Scottish Opera both regularly perform at the Theatre Royal, and the productions of A Streetcar Named Desire and Tosca, are just two of the forthcoming unmissable events.
+Scottish Ballet and Scottish Opera both regularly perform at the Theatre Royal, and in the summer the Botanic Gardens become a Shakespearean stage at the annual Bard in the Botanics festival.

 Eden Court, in Scotland’s Highland capital, Inverness, boasts a thriving arts and culture scene and is the place to watch all the drama play out.
-A strikingly modern building, the theatre opened in 1976 and was designed for a range of performances from opera to popular music and drama.
+Originally opened in 1976, the theatre underwent a full refurbishment in 2007 and is now one of Scotland’s finest art centres, offering range of performances from opera to popular music and drama.

-Come and make the most of Scotland's creativitiy and experience excellent arts and culture for yourself.
+Come and make the most of Scotland's creativity and experience our excellent arts and culture scene for yourself.